‹ back home

 s6-supervise

-s6-supervise is a service supervisor program.
+s6-supervise is the service supervisor program.
 It runs as direct parent of a service process.
 It handles restarting the service when it dies, terminating it (when explicitly requested), and notifies registered processed when it is up or down.

 The definition of a single service is represented by a directory called a service directory.
 For advanced configurations, it is possible to programmatically generate these directories.
 If you’re curious what these look like, I have a collection of service directories that I use for my desktop sessions.